- What Is Generative Design?

 But how can generative design help reduce costs in existing technologies such as additive manufacturing, parts consolidation, casting, and CNC milling?

 Generative design and additive manufacturing go together like peanut butter and jelly.
 Extremely complex shapes can be made at minimal incremental cost.
 Because of that, additive manufacturing lends itself well to generatively designed parts.

 In fact, the way to get the most out of additive manufacturing is to use generative design, which can create intricate, high-performing shapes.
 They’re usually the lightest, strongest shapes.
-And the only way to manufacture those types of geometries is with additive manufacturing.
+And the only way to manufacture those types of geometries is with additive manufacturing methods.

-Traditional lathe and CNC processes often can’t wrangle detail at the minute levels such structures require, which makes additive manufacturing perfect for generative design.
-Likewise, designs modeled in classic CAD environments don’t take advantage of the fine-grained detail that additive manufacturing offers.
+Traditional lathe and CNC processes often can’t wrangle detail at the minute levels such structures require, which makes additive processes perfect for generative design for manufacturing.
+Likewise, design optiond modeled in classic CAD environments don’t take advantage of the fine-grained detail that additive manufacturing offers.

 For example, a 3D printer can manifest a digital model from any number of inexpensive materials for prototyping or presentation.
 Refine and reprint it as many times as needed, and when the product is ready for production, the same digital assets can seamlessly transpose to the live production workflow.

 Generative Design for Parts Consolidation